livewires/python-polygon-painter/01a-python-refresher.md

 ## Whitespace

-While some programming languages use brackets, Python uses indentation to indicate a block of code.
-For example,
+While some programming languages use brackets, Python uses whitespace (indentation) to indicate a block of code.
+For example:

 ```
 a = 1